Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

   CREATE ROLE db_user WITH LOGIN PASSWORD '123';

-6. Verify the New DB User (in psql command line)
+6. Verify the new DB User (in psql command line)

 .. code-block:: bash